genevaers/User-Documentation/docs/Setup and Use/Examples/NewView.md

 ![Add view Source pop-up window.](../../images/NewViewSource.png)

-For more information on how to define your own logical record, logical file and physical file definitions look at [Specifying LR, LF, and PF metatdata](../../AdvancedFeatures/MetaData/SpecifyLRLFPFs.md) in Advanced Features.
+For more information on how to define your own logical record, logical file and physical file definitions look at [Create LR, LF, and PF metatdata](../../AdvancedFeatures/MetaData/CreateLRLFPFs.md) in Advanced Features.

 ### Adding Columns